ceglabsagarshinde/Kadaknath_Project/Fig5B/Readme.md

-Fig5B: This folder contains the input files, code, and figures for the Fst, D-statistics,and number of ABBA-BABA sites between Kadaknath(KADK), Chinese black-bone(CHIN) and commercial(WHLL)chicken populations.
+Fig5B: This folder contains the input files, code, and figures for the Fst, D-statistics, and the number of ABBA-BABA sites between Kadaknath(KADK), Chinese black-bone(CHIN) and commercial(WHLL)chicken populations for each chromosome in 50 Kb window.